-7.0 PLUMBING AND DRAINAGE WORKS
+6.0 PLUMBING AND DRAINAGE WORKS

-- 7.1 A Development Permit for Plumbing and Drainage Works must be obtained for the removal and/or demolition of any existing structures and proposed structures on the development site. - 7.2 All internal plumbing and sanitary drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Water Supply (Safety and Reliability) Act 2008, Plumbing and Drainage Act 2018, Council's Plumbing and Drainage Policies and the provisions of a Development Permit for Plumbing and Drainage Works. - 7.3 Alteration, disconnection or relocation of internal plumbing and sanitary drainage works associated with the existing building must be in accordance with regulated work under the Plumbing and Drainage Act 2018 and Council's Plumbing and Drainage Policies.
+- 6.1 A Development Permit for Plumbing and Drainage Works must be obtained for the removal and/or demolition of any existing structure on the development site. - 6.2 All internal plumbing and drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Water Supply (Safety and Reliability) Act 2008, Plumbing and Drainage Act 2018, Council's Plumbing and Drainage Policies and the provisions of a Development Permit for Plumbing and Drainage Works. - 6.3 The development must be connected to Council's reticulated water network.
+An hydraulic engineer or other suitably qualified person must determine the size of connection required.